OneLawCloud/api/docs/introduction.md

 ## Versioning

-Because each law firm runs its own dedicated instance of the OneLaw Cloud service, different firms may be running one of several recent service versions.
+Because each law firm runs its own dedicated instance of the OneLaw Cloud Service, different firms may be running one of several recent service versions.
 Each service version supports a specific OpenAPI specification, which defines the endpoints, schemas, and authentication models supported by that version.

 OneLaw Cloud | API Version                | Notes
 -------------|----------------------------|------